httpssans/EventsDAPP/README.md

 Ensure the network is Ganache (Chain ID 1337, RPC http://127.0.0.1:7545).
 Verify the account has ETH (import a Ganache account).
+Ensure the connected account is the same as the one used in the network

 ## Contract Errors